piri-p/piri-p.github.io/content/posts/leetcode-two-pointer.md

 * Meeting Scheduler: move the one that ends earlier because more room to get duration

-* 3Sum, 3SumSmaller, 4Sum: fix i, do two pointer of j,k ; iterate i
+* 3Sum, 3SumSmaller, 4Sum: fix i, do two pointer of j,k ; iterate i + the non-dup check can be done by "next valid index" logic